Souvenir: The Ultimate Collection

-Souvenir: The Ultimate Collection is a Billy Joel album box set, released on 17 December 1990 in Australia only, to commemorate his sixth Australlan tour.
+Souvenir: The Ultimate Collection is a Billy Joel album box set, released on 17 December 1990 in Australia only, to commemorate his sixth Australian tour.
 The five-album set spans most of Joel's recording career, containing Live at Yankee Stadium Highlights (five songs only), his 1985 double-album Greatest Hits, Volume I and II, his 1989 album Storm Front and a collection of interviews alongside the title track "Souvenir" (from his 1974 album Streetlife Serenade).

-The box set entered the ARIA Australian Top 50 Album Charts on 13 January 1990 and peaked at number one in its third week on the chart, spending a total of 18 weeks on the chart and earning platinum accreditation.
+The box set entered the ARIA Australian Top 50 Album Charts on 13 January 1991 and peaked at number one in its third week on the chart, spending a total of 18 weeks on the chart and earning platinum accreditation.